 Note: Apply the appropriate D.C. voltage to the capacitor with a D.C. power supply.
 An old Kepco, Lamba etc. tube regulated lab power supply rig works great.
 Be sure to observe the proper polarity!

-These parts came to us as part of a lot of surplus stock from a large ‘MILSPEC’ type manufacturing company and have been kept in storage for some time, they are however pristine, stored with us sealed in original packaging and in good serviceable condition, the photographs are representative of their general appearance, being of some of our actual stock, and, as with all our products they come with a full guarantee.
+These capacitors came to us as part of a lot of surplus stock from a large distribution Co. and have been kept in storage for some time, we have therefore classified them as ‘new other’.
+They are however in good serviceable condition though they may require reforming, see above.
+The photographs are representative of their general appearance being of some of our actual stock, and, as with all our products they come with a full guarantee.